H2O Global News | Blog

 People use ion exchange resins to remove heavy metals and some organic contaminants from water.
 However, they must periodically regenerate or replace the resins, which can generate waste.
 Ion exchange water softeners may also not remove all types of contaminants.

 Choosing a suitable water recycling technology depends on the wastewater’s quality and the recycled water’s intended use of recycled water.
-A combination of technologies may be needed to treat wastewater for some uses, such as potable water.
+Treating wastewater for certain uses, such as potable water, may require combining different technologies.
 With increasing water scarcity, water recycling is a sustainable approach that makes the most of this limited resource.

 Conclusion